-3.2.
-Mobile Transmission Station
+B. Mobile Transmission Station

-The mobile transmission station, which is depicted in figure 4, comprises an MPEG-2 encoder, a QPSK Modulator (DVB-S compliant), which modulates and encodes the satellite data, the Up Converter, the High Power Amplifier (HPA), and the satellite antenna.
-In addition, all the additional video and sound equipment units' necessary for the real time shooting is included.
+The Mobile Transmission Station, which is depicted in Fig 4, comprises an MPEG-2 encoder, a QPSK Modulator (DVB-S compliant), which modulates and encodes the satellite data, the Up Converter, the High Power Amplifier (HPA), and the satellite antenna.
+In addition, all the additional audiovisual equipment units necessary for the real time shooting, are included.